Your request is being processed, please wait.

 Review your property details

-Ensure the following details are correct:
+Ensure the following details are correct on the notice:

-• Name, address, and school support
+• Name, address, and school support declaration

-Contact Taxation to correct any account information at 403.948.8856 or taxation@airdrie.ca .
+Please contact the City to correct any account information at 403.948.8800 or general.inquiries@airdrie.ca .

 • Ensure the 'Property use' correctly describes your property.